 His 24 books include Vertigo: The Living Dead Man Poems, A Primer About the Flag (for children), After the Fact: Scripts & Postscripts (with Christopher Merril), and Whiteout (with Nathan Lyons).

 His literary honors include awards from the Academy of American Poets, the American Academy of Arts and Letters and the American Poetry Review, Guggenheim and NEA fellowships, and Senior Fulbright appointments to Yugoslavia and Australia.
-See a brief video interview with Marvin Bell in the "On the Fly" series.
+See an extensive interview with Marvin Bell about writing and teaching here.